ACT Math tips

 ACT Math Timing

-You are given 60 minutes to answer 60 questions.
-That’s pretty easy to remember, but don’t think that you should allot one minute for each question.
+You are given 50 minutes to answer 45 questions on the ACT math section.
+Although that’s about a minute per question, expect that the time you’ll need for each question will vary.
 Like most math standardized tests, the difficulty range on the ACT math is relatively wide: practice answering the easier questions quickly so you’ll have adequate time to answer the tougher ones.

 ACT Math Directions

 The instructions on the math portion are relatively long and detailed.
-Don’t waste time reading them on the day of the test.
+Don’t waste time reading them on test day.
 Get to know them now.

 • Do not continue to spend time on questions if you get stuck.
 Solve as many questions as you can before returning to any if time permits.